Smicer12/phase_3_project/README.md

 ### Project goals
 The objective of this project is to understand how the following factors affect H1N1 & Seasonal flu vaccination rates.
 * Opinions & Perceptions
-* Demographics - Age, Education, Employment status & Income levels iii) Behavioral - Handwashing, masking and avoiding large crowds.
+* Demographics - Age, Education, Employment status & Income levels
+* Behavioral - Handwashing, masking and avoiding large crowds.
 * Doctors Recommendation

 ***